-This guide will help to relieve such fears, starting with positioning and stabilization of the fish before cleaning and moving on to both daily and deep cleaning.
+This guide will help relieve such fears, starting with positioning and stabilizing the fish before cleaning and moving on to daily and deep cleaning.
 You will learn how to clean the schooling fish tank and maintain the tank clean without causing a lot of stress or discomfort to your schooling fish so that they continue to thrive in their environment.

 Want to Clean My School Fish Tank